The introduction of the Actus rea

 1. Voluntary Act

 The first and most crucial element of actus reus is a voluntary act.
 It alludes to a bodily act that the defendant has control over.
 Intentionality and will are necessary for criminal responsibility to exist.
-Generally speaking, an act that is performed involuntarily—for example, under pressure or while unconscious, such during a seizure—does not qualify as actus reus since the performer lacked control over their actions.
+Generally speaking, an act that is performed involuntarily—for example, under pressure or while unconscious, such as during a seizure—does not qualify as actus reus since the performer lacked control over their actions.

 2. Omission (Failure to Act)

 Sometimes the actus reus of a crime is an omission, or failure to act.
 This usually happens when the defendant is legally obligated to take action but does not.
 For example, a parent is required by law to provide for their child.
-A parent may be found negligent if they omit to give the kid with the care they need and the youngster suffers injury or passes away.
+A parent may be found negligent if they omit to give the kid the care they need and the youngster suffers injury or passes away.
 Other instances include not reporting a crime, not helping someone in need, or breaking certain legal obligations.

 3. State of Affairs